tc39/proposal-numeric-separator/README.md

 ### Character

 More work needs to be done to determine the feasibility and desirability of using different characters.
-As a reference, most languages use "_" (C++ being the notable exception to use "'"), so starting with "_" sounds reasonable.
+As a reference, most languages use "_" (C++ being the notable exception to use "'"), so "_" may be a reasonable starting point.

 Here are some characters that should be looked at to assess feasibility (i.e. is it gramatically possible?) and desirability (e.g. does it lead to a more readable code?):